 To help avoid any delays to your application, it’s a good idea to let your bank know that you will be making a large transaction prior to submitting your application.
 It’s not uncommon for banks to reverse the payment if this triggers a fraud alert.
 If this happens, it could delay and derail your application.

 For example, if you are unaware of the fee reversal and UKVI is unable to contact you for any reason, your application would be rejected.
-While this won’t cost you any money, since the application fee has not been submitted, it could result in your application taking a lot longer than it needs to.
+You don’t pay anything yet because you haven’t submitted the application fee, but delaying payment can slow down your application.

 Understanding the application process is the best way to avoid unexpected fees.
-If you are struggling with any aspect of the application, it’s helpful to seek out expert advice.
+If you are struggling with any aspect of the application, it’s helpful to seek out expert advice from A Y & J Solicitors.
 This can help you to avoid unexpected fees.

 A Y & J Solicitors is a specialist immigration law firm with extensive experience with British citizenship applications.
 We have an in-depth understanding of immigration law and are professional and results-focused.
 For assistance with your visa application or any other UK immigration law concerns, please contact us on +44 20 7404 7933 or contact us today.
 We’re here to help!